rokib97/code-club-assignment-1/README.md

 ## **Submission Instructions**

-1. Implement the `handleRequest` function and the CRUD operations.
+1. Complete all parts of the assignment.
-2. Test your application using the provided test cases.
+2. Submit a GitHub repository with your code, including test cases.
-3. Submit your GitHub repository with all the code.
+3. Include a `README.md` file with setup and usage instructions.

----
+Good luck and happy coding! 🚀